Tattva (Jainism): Jīva

-Jainism believes that the souls (jīva) exist as a reality, having a separate existence from the body that houses it.
+Jainism believes that the souls (jīva) exist as a reality, having a separate existence from the body that houses them.
 Jīva is characterised by chetana (consciousness) and upayoga (knowledge and perception).
 Though the soul experiences both birth and death, it is neither really destroyed nor created.
-Decay and origin refer respectively to the disappearing of one state of soul and appearance of another state, these being merely the modes of the soul.
+Decay and origin refer respectively to the disappearance of one state of the soul and the appearance of another state, these being merely the modes of the soul.

 Ajīva

 Ajīva are the five non-living substances that make up the universe along with the jīva.
 They are: